polkachu/secure-server-setup/README.md

 ## Other considerations

-You may want to experiment the machine setup without the security lockdown, or vice versa.
+You may want to experiment the machine setup without the security lock-down, or vice versa.
 The repo provides separate playbooks for setup and security

 Setup: